Markus Rosenberg: 2015 season

 Ahead of the 2015 season, it was announced that Rosenberg was the new captain for Malmö FF, succeeding Molins.
 Rosenberg started the season well scoring two goals in the four Svenska Cupen matches.
 In a 4–1 win against GIF Sundsvall in the opening game of the season, he scored and set up the club's second goal of the game.
 Having been linked a move away from Malmö FF earlier in the season, Rosenberg put the transfer rumours aside when he signed a contract extension with the side, keeping him until 2017.
 From the start of the 2015 season, Rosenberg retained his first team place as well as his captaincy of the side.
-He only scored two goals in the next three months, which came against Hammarby on 20 April 2015 and another came against Åtvidabergs on 31 May 2015.
+He only scored two goals in the next three months, which came against Hammarby on 20 April 2015 and another came against Åtvidaberg on 31 May 2015.
 Between mid–July and August, Rosenberg began a goal scoring spree, adding eight goals to his tally.
 One of the goals came in Malmö's 3–0 return leg win over Red Bull Salzburg in the third qualifying round for the 2015–16 UEFA Champions League on 5 August 2015.
 Thanks to an aggregate score of 3–2, Malmö eliminated Salzburg for the second successive season, contributing to Salzburg's run of eight unsuccessful attempts to qualify for the Champions League since being purchased by the Red Bull company in 2005.
 In their home match on 25 August 2015, Rosenberg scored the first goal as Malmö defeated Celtic 2–0, winning 4–3 on aggregate and thereby qualifying for the Champions League group stage for the second consecutive year.
 He later scored four more goals later in the 2015 season, including a brace against Kalmar on 17 October 2015.
 After serving a one-match suspension, Rosenberg returned to the starting line-up in the last game of the season against IFK Norrköping, only to be sent off in the 5th minute of the match, as Malmö lost 2–0.
 Malmö FF were unable to follow up their success in European qualifying with a league title in 2015, disappointingly finishing in fifth place.
 Having been out of the first team on three occasions during the 2015 season, Rosenberg finished the season with 42 appearances and 16 goals in all competitions.